Skip to main content

 Priya Patel

-I have seen the same pattern play out multiple times across different teams.
+That's my pet peeve.
+I've watched it happen multiple times across different teams.
 A developer builds an API quickly to support a frontend feature.
-It works.
-Shipping happens.
+Works fine.
+Ships on time.
 Then six months later, a mobile app needs the same data but in a different shape.
 Another team wants to integrate.
-Suddenly that quick API becomes a bottleneck, and refactoring it means breaking every client that depends on it.
+What was "quick and dirty" is now a bottleneck, and refactoring means breaking every client that depends on it.

-Good API design, on the other hand, ages gracefully.
-The Stripe API, the GitHub API, the Twilio API — these are lauded not because they use some secret technology, but because they follow consistent conventions that make them predictable and easy to work with.
-A developer who has used one Stripe endpoint can guess how the next one will work.
+Good API design ages gracefully.
+Look at Stripe.
+Look at GitHub's API.
+Look at Twilio.
+They aren't lauded because they use some secret technology — they follow consistent conventions that make them predictable and easy to work with.
+A developer who's used one Stripe endpoint can guess how the next one will work.
+That's the bar.

-So here is what I have learned about designing APIs that do not become liabilities — whether you are building REST, GraphQL, or something in between.
+So here's what I've learned about designing APIs that don't become liabilities — whether you're building REST, GraphQL, or something in between.

 REST Conventions That Matter

-REST is not a protocol or a specification.
-It is a set of architectural constraints that, when followed, lead to APIs that are predictable and cacheable.
-Most "REST" APIs in the wild are actually just JSON-over-HTTP with varying degrees of adherence to REST principles, and that is fine.
-Perfect REST is not the goal — consistency is.
+REST isn't a protocol or a specification.
+It's a set of architectural constraints that, when followed, lead to APIs that are predictable and cacheable.
+Most "REST" APIs in the wild are actually just JSON-over-HTTP with varying degrees of adherence to REST principles, and that's fine.
+Perfect REST isn't the goal.
+Consistency is.

 Resource Naming